Projected exponential methods for stiff dynamical low-rank approximation problems: Projected exponential methods

-By standard arguments, we can extend the local error to the global error, leading to the following result.
-It shows that the projected exponential Euler scheme converges at a rate independent of the stiffness in $\cL$ when $h \to 0$ such that $nh$ is constant.
+It corresponds to \eqref{eq: projected exponential methods} where $b_1 = \varphi_1$ and $c_1 = 1$.
+The computational cost of~\eqref{eq:projected exponential euler} mainly comes from evaluating the $\varphi$-functions.
+In practice, these operators are never formed explicitly but their action on $Y_n^{\mathrm{E}} $ and $\proj{Y_n^{\mathrm{E}} }{\cG (Y_n^{\mathrm{E}} )}$ is computed directly.
+In particular, since $Y_n^{\mathrm{E}} $ and $\proj{Y_n^{\mathrm{E}} }{\cG (Y_n^{\mathrm{E}} )}$ have rank at most $r$ and $2r$, resp., we can use Krylov techniques to approximate the action of these operators onto a tall matrix with at most $2r$ columns.
+A practical implementation that exploits even more structure will be detailed in~Section~\ref{sec: efficient implementation}.
+The following theorem states the convergence of the method.

-\begin{theorem}[Global error of projected exponential Euler] Assume that $\cG$ is locally Lipschitz-continuous in a strip along the exact solution and that Assumption \ref{ass:DLRA assumptions} is satisfied.
-Then, the projected exponential Euler scheme started at $Y_0 \in \Mr$ with step size $h > 0$ verifies after $n$ steps
+\begin{theorem}[Projected exponential Euler convergence] Assume that $\cG$ is locally Lipschitz-continuous in a strip along the solution $X(t)$ to~\eqref{eq:full problem}.
+Let $Y_n^{\mathrm{E}}$ be the $n$-th iteration of the projected exponential Euler scheme~\eqref{eq:projected exponential euler}, and let $X(t_n)$ be the solution to~\eqref{eq:full problem} at time $t_n = nh$.
+Then, under Assumption~\ref{ass:DLRA assumptions} for $h \leq h_0$, the error verifies